aws/amazon-ssm-agent/README.md

 ## Feedback

 Thank you for helping us to improve Systems Manager, Run Command and Session Manager.
-Please send your questions or comments to: ec2-ssm-feedback@amazon.com
+Please send your questions or comments to [Systems Manager Forums](https://forums.aws.amazon.com/forum.jspa?forumID=185&start=0)

 ## Building and Running from source